Apple AirPods Lite: release date rumours, price, design and features predictions

 The most likely competitors to the AirPods Lite would be the Sony WF-C500 and the Panasonic RZ-S500W.
 These class-leading budget wireless earbuds retail for around £89/$79/AU$149 and £100/$150/AU$219 respectively.
 And they show what to expect from cheaper AirPods.

-We wouldn’t expect AirPods 3-level features like spatial audio support and wireless charging, though.
-Apple would have to differentiate the two models somehow.
+We wouldn’t expect AirPods 4-level features like spatial audio support and wireless charging, though.
 Because of such feature omissions, the AirPods Lite might find themselves with an older, less powerful Apple chip too.

 Now, the brilliant Panasonic RZ-S500W offer noise-cancelling technology, but that’s a very rare feature for earbuds at their price, often saved for models around and above the £150/$200/AU$300 mark.
-As the AirPods 3 don’t even have ANC – it’s a feature exclusive to the AirPods Pro models – we can safely say that any cheaper AirPods wouldn’t have it either.
+One of the new AirPods 4 has ANC, but it's safe to say the Lite model won't – Apple has to differentiate between the two ranges somehow.

 Apple AirPods Lite: sound quality